DTJF/cmakefbc/Usage.md

 The function calls the FB compiler for each FB source file and pre-compiles a C source file.
 By default the C source files gets written to the same directory where the FB files are from.
-The function also creates the dependency tree file using the
-\FbDeps tool and includes it in to your
-CMakeLists.txt file, by default using the file name CMakeFiles/bas2c_deps.cmake.
-This means you can have only one `BAS_2_C` command per CMakeLists.txt file, since a second call will oerride the dependency file from the first call.
+This function also creates the dependency tree file using the \FbDeps tool and includes it in to your CMakeLists.txt file.
+By default the file is named CMakeFiles/bas2c_deps.cmake.
+This means you can have only one default `BAS_2_C` command per CMakeLists.txt file, since a second call will oerride the dependency file from the first call.

-Therefor the function can be used in a more complex signature to customize its behavior.
-Here's an example
+Therefor the function can also be used in a more complex signature to customize its behavior, like

 ~~~{.sh}
 BAS_2_C(<c_src_var>